slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 The component receives  ID from a router and renders the corresponding article or shows preloader if the article is not in the state.

-When component appears, it fetches the data from the server.
-If the article is already in the state, the component renders it, and after the new data arrives, the component shows a fresh version.
+When component appears, it fetches data from the server.
+If the article is already in the state, the component renders it, and after new data arrives, the component shows a fresh version.

 ```javascript